ajs17/memills/content/people/mills-edward-hallock-1819-family/features/staten-island.md

 {{% mefig "1863-edward-civil-war-draft" "700" /%}}

 The 1860 census indicates the town is Castleton.
 Castleton is the name of one of the original four towns of Staten Island and Factoryville was the colloquial name at the time of one its neighborhoods, West New Brighton.
 As already mentioned, Edward's marriage announcement says he is "of Factoryville".
-The 1860 census also shows that Edward and his family are living with Bartlett Brown, and accoding to this tax assessment, he also lists Factoryville in the "Residence" column.
+The 1860 census also shows that Edward and his family are living with Bartlett Brown, and according to this tax assessment, he also lists Factoryville in the "Residence" column.

 {{% mefig "staten-island/1902-11-29-richmond-county-advance-p4" "700x400" "" "top" %}}
 Mr. Brown was born at Oak Farm, Long Island, and was one of ten children.
 His parent were among the most intelligent and estimable people of that section, and he was trained to many kinds of usefulness on the farm from a very early age.
 Indeed, the experiences which then came to him were invaluable, and fitted him in a superior degree for the diligent, manly and honorable life which succeeded.